hodgesds/bpftune/README.md

 ## FAQs
 - Why doesn't audio work?
   - It depends on your pulseaudio setup.
 The root user may have a different config or different access to the daemon.
 You may need to run `sudo bpftune
     | bpftune play` instead.
+- What is `--repeat` flag on the `play` subcommand used for?
+  - The `--repeat` flag allows you to repeat a sample, otherwise the sample will only be mapped to a single channel.
+Depending on the audio device setup it may be useful to repeat for as many channels.
+The repeat rate can also be used if the sampling rate is too low.
 - This code sucks.
   - Yeah, it's a proof of concept and once things are better fleshed out I'll maybe rewrite it, or you can send a pull request.

 ## Audio samples